 Each test has a one-hour time limit.

-Placement into the Accelerated class requires a very good score on the Geometry placement exam and a near perfect score on the Algebra II placement exam.
+Placement into the Honors class requires a very good score on the Geometry placement exam and a near perfect score on the Algebra II placement exam.

 You will need to take and pass both the Algebra II and Precalculus placement exams.
 We will assume you can manage the Algebra I and Geometry material and not require you to take those tests that day; however, if you fail both tests, then we may need to revisit what will need to happen with your placement.